A blog from the University of Borås

 Consulting Field Study 2/3

-During the past few weeks, I have made valuable contacts that have led to even more, resulting in access to useful information, seminars, discussions, and meetings.
-One of the seminars was held by the magazine Environment & Development (“Miljö & Utveckling”), which invited speakers from RISE and the fashion brand Lindex.
-The theme of the seminar was “How can companies prepare for the DPP?”, which provided valuable insights into how companies such as Lindex have been working with the Digital Product Passport on a pilot level, including their challenges, opportunities, and recommendations.
+One of the seminars was held by the magazine Environment & Development (“Miljö & Utveckling”) inviting speakers from RISE and the fashion brand Lindex.
+The theme of the seminar was “How can companies prepare for the DPP?”, which gave me valid insights on how companies like Lindex have been working with the DPP on a pilot level, together with their challenges, opportunities and recommendations.

-Furthermore, I had a productive meeting with Evidi, a leading Scandinavian company that offers technical and digital solutions based on Microsoft platforms to improve data flow and IT infrastructure within companies across different industries.
-They have developed their own Product Lifecycle Management (PLM) system, called PISA, with a focus on the textile and apparel industry.
-During the meeting, I received an introduction to the system and gained a clearer understanding of several of my questions.
+Further on, I had a great meeting with Evidi, who is a leading company in Scandinavia who offers technical and digital solutions based on Microsoft platforms for a better dataflow and IT-infrastructure within companies in different industries.
+They have developed their own Product Lifecycle Management (PLM) system called PISA with the focus on the textile and apparel industry, in which I got an introduction about and got a clearer understanding of some of my questions.

-Last week, we had our mid-term presentation at the Digital Business Lab with our mentor Marianne and my fellow peers.
-I greatly appreciated the session, along with our regular Monday meetings, because they provide an important opportunity to step outside of one’s own thoughts and research and gain insight into the work and progress of others.
-It is valuable to hear different perspectives, thoughts, and ideas and to support each other throughout the process.
-I was particularly intrigued by participating in two eye-tracking tests and interviews.
+Last week we had our mid-term presentation at the digital business lab for our mentor Marianne and my fellow peers.
+I appreciated it along with our regular Monday meetings, because it has been necessary to get outside of your head and your own research to get insights about someone else's work and progress.
+It is valuable to hear others' perspectives, thoughts, ideas and to be able to help each other in this process, like eye-tracking tests and interviews which I was very intrigued by.

 Sunday, 10 May 2026